ar-io/arns-service/README.md

 ### Evaluatuion Options

 By default, the service will load `Contract-Manifest` tags for state evaluation.
 Query params can be provided if you wish to evaluate state using more restrictive tags.
-If an invalid combination of evaluation options are provided via query params, a 400 response will ber returned.
+If an invalid combination of evaluation options are provided via query params, a 400 response will be returned.

 Examples: